Inverse Problems with Learned Forward Operators

-The approximation error method has found a widespread application in inverse problems, partly due to its simplicity but high effectiveness in compensating for model errors.
+The approximation error method has found many applications in inverse problems, partly due to its simplicity yet high effectiveness in compensating for model errors.
 Examples of situations where it has been used successfully include model mismatch \cite{tarvainen2009approximation}, uncertainty in sensor locations \cite{sahlstrom2020modeling}, compensating for unknown boundary shapes \cite{candiani2021approximation}, and even recent applications in wireless communication \cite{marata2023joint}.

-Despite the success, it has been recently noted that the assumption of Gaussian distributed model errors as well as the indecency assumption are not sufficient, especially when considering nonlinear inverse problems \cite{smyl2021learning,arjas2023sequential,nicholson2023global}.
-This motivated the recent development of data-driven approaches to estimate non-Gaussian and nonlinearly distributed model errors as discussed in the following sections.
+Despite these successes, it has been recently observed that the assumption of Gaussian distributed model errors as well as the independence assumption can be too restrictive, especially in nonlinear inverse problems \cite{smyl2021learning,arjas2023sequential,nicholson2023global}.
+This motivated the recent development of data-driven approaches for estimating non-Gaussian and non-independently distributed model errors as discussed in the following sections.